Mechanical Engineering & Technology

 Design, layout, and development of residential dwellings and large structures.

-This course introduces soil mechanics and site surveying.
-Through lecture and field work the course examines characteristics and compositions of soil, soil classification systems and the strength of soil masses.
-Students practice fundamentals of construction surveying, including taping, leveling, angular measurement, traversing, topographic surveying, building layout and grade staking.
+Introduces soil mechanics and site surveying.
+Through lecture and field work the course examines characteristics and compositions of soil, soil classification systems, and the strength of soil masses.
+Students practice fundamentals of construction surveying, including taping, leveling, angular measurement, traversing, topographic surveying, building layout, and grade staking.
+Companion course to CMTC 345L.

 CMTC 354.
 BUILDING CODES.
 4 Credits.